Who Was Sylvia Plath?

-Sylvia Plath was born in Boston, Massachusetts, on October 27, 1932.
+Sylvia Plath was an American novelist and poet.
 Plath met and married British poet Ted Hughes, although the two later split.
 The depressive Plath committed suicide in 1963, garnering accolades after her death for the novel The Bell Jar, and the poetry collections The Colossus and Ariel.
 In 1982, Plath became the first person to win a posthumous Pulitzer Prize.

-Poet and novelist Sylvia Plath was born on October 27, 1932, in Boston, Massachusetts.
-Sylvia Plath was a gifted and troubled poet, known for the confessional style of her work.
+Sylvia Plath was born on October 27, 1932, in Boston, Massachusetts.
+Plath was a gifted and troubled poet, known for the confessional style of her work.
 Her interest in writing emerged at an early age, and she started out by keeping a journal.
 After publishing a number of works, Plath won a scholarship to Smith College in 1950.

 Relationship and Published Poetry

-Much to the dismay of some admirers of Sylvia Plath, Ted Hughes became her literary executor after her death.
+Much to the dismay of some admirers of Plath, Hughes became her literary executor after her death.
 While there has been some speculation about how he handled her papers and her image, he did edit what is considered by many to her greatest work, Ariel.
 It featured several of her most well-known poems, including "Daddy" and "Lady Lazarus."
 He continued to produce new collections of Plath's works.
-Sylvia Plath won the Pulitzer Prize in 1982 for Collected Poems.
-She is still a highly regarded and much studied poet to this day.
+Plath won the Pulitzer Prize in 1982 for Collected Poems.
+She is still a highly regarded and much-studied poet to this day.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!